extremscorner/bt-embedded/README.md

 events to BtEmbedded.
 The API operates on raw data buffers: the platform backend does not need to perform any parsing of the data.

+Beside the platform backend code, there's also a `platform_defs.h` file, which can be used to specify the alignment requirement for the memory buffers exchanged with the HCI controller, and also provide a different implementation of malloc/free, if needed.

 ### Bluetooth drivers

 A Bluetooth driver must bring up the HCI controller to a working state.
 This